-The following changes have occurred in the scope of indirect consolidation of our subsidiaries for the year ended December 31, 2021 and March 31, 2022:
+The following changes have occurred in the scope of indirect consolidation of our subsidiaries for the year ended December 31, 2021 and the period June 30, 2022:

 On October 4, 2021, Prospecciones Greenfield SpA was incorporated with a capital contribution of \$1,000,000 Chilean pesos made by Ree Uno SpA.
 Ree Uno SpA acquired a 100% stake in Prospecciones Greenfield SpA.